sourcegraph/sourcegraph-public-snapshot/docs/dev.md

 - add a second profile to Chrome for your `*-test` GitHub user (https://cl.ly/3A3y1O040G3R), or download [Chrome Canary](https://www.google.com/chrome/browser/canary.html) to use for development

+## Create a BuildKite Account

+Create an account [here](https://buildkite.com/signup), and then ask someone to add you the Sourcegraph organization.
+You can see the latest builds for Sourcegraph.com [here](https://buildkite.com/sourcegraph/sourcegraph).

+## Create a NPM Account

+Create an account [here](https://www.npmjs.com/signup), and then ask @sqs to add you to the Sourcegraph organization.

+Run [`npm login`](https://docs.npmjs.com/cli/adduser) inside the Sourcegraph directory, and input your npmjs.org credentials.

 ## Get the code

 ```